ericpetersensa/lazy-gm-prep/README.md

 ## Features

 - **One-click GM Prep:** Adds a "Create GM Prep" button to the Journal Directory (inline and in the header menu).
 - **Session Journal Generator:** Creates a new journal for each session, auto-incremented and dated in your local timezone.
+Always uses the highest-numbered session as the source.
+- **Smart Clue Checklist:** On the "4.
+Define Secrets & Clues" page, only unchecked clues are copied to the next session.
+Blank lines are filled with "Add Clue" (no numbering).
+- **Direct Click-to-Toggle:** Instantly mark clues as complete (☐/☑) by clicking them in view mode—no overlay required.
+Changes persist automatically.
+- **Overlay Panel:** Optional floating ☰ Secrets button lets you toggle clues in a pop-out panel.
+- **Horizontal Rule:** Each page now includes a horizontal rule (`<hr/>`) after the description for visual clarity.
 - **Configurable:** Choose your folder, journal name prefix, and whether to split prep steps into separate pages.
 - **Simple & Lean:** No actor flags, no sidebar tabs—just fast, focused prep.